SAP-samples/teched2023-XP185v/exercises/ex4/README.md

 ## Exercise 4.6 Validate that you can still see all user records

-1. The **User Management** tile shows that there are 2 users that you can see.
-Click on the tile to see the list of users.
+1. The **User Management** tile shows that there are 2 users that you have access to.
+Click on the tile to display the list of users.

   <br><img src="/exercises/ex4/images/UserManagementTile_Unrestricted.png" width="70%">